raboof/sbt-reproducible-builds/README.md

 enablePlugins(ReproducibleBuildsPlugin)
 ```

-The stripped artifact can be found under `target/scala-${scalaBinaryVersion}/stripped/${reproducibleBuildsPackageName}-${version}.jar`.
+After `sbt package`, the stripped artifact can be found under `target/scala-${scalaBinaryVersion}/stripped/${reproducibleBuildsPackageName}-${version}.jar`.
 The generated [buildinfo](https://reproducible-builds.org/docs/jvm/) that will be published along with your release will look something like this:

 ```
 name=simple